a-s-o/huge/README.md

 ## What is this

-**Huge** is set of components that allows you to design and build a system using small, independent `node.js` applications (called micro-services).
+**Huge** is a framework that allows you to design and build a system using small, independent `node.js` applications (called micro-services).
 These processes can communicate with each other using built in service discovery.

 The framework plays to node's strengths to create small precise applications instead of building complex monolithic systems.